vfarah-if/TicTacToe-JS/README.md

 # TicTacToe-JS
 TDD with REACT, Angular, Node, Vue or Vanilla JS.
-Remember to test drive what ever you do and append any environment enstructions
+Remember to test drive what ever you do and append any environment instructions

 ## Kata description